Bridging the Gap Between Target Networks and Functional Regularization: Experiments

 \subsubsection{Experimental Set-Up}

-In this subsection, we visualize the behavior of TN and FR on a simple MDP.
-This illustrates the theory developed in Section~\ref{sec:FR} on the convergence properties of both algorithms.

-\citet{baird1995residual, tsitsiklis1996feature} and \citet{kolter2011fixed} introduced simple reward-less MDPs with few states on which TD(0) can exhibit divergence.
-Similarly, we define a 2-state MDP in Figure~\ref{fig:small_MDP}, which is conceptually close to ~\citet{tsitsiklis1996feature}, but we have a probability of returning to the first state\footnote{We made this choice in order to have $\pi(s_0) > 0$ and thus show that divergences may happen for $d(s_0) < \pi(s_0)$ as well.}.
-State $s_0$ always transitions into $s_1$, and $s_1$ either stays in $s_1$ or transitions back to $s_0$ with equal probability.
+\looseness=-1 In this subsection, we visualize the behavior of TN and FR on a simple MDP.
+This illustrates the theory developed in Section~\ref{sec:FR} on the convergence properties of both algorithms. \citet{baird1995residual, tsitsiklis1996feature} and \citet{kolter2011fixed} introduced simple reward-less MDPs with few states on which TD(0) can exhibit divergence.
+Similarly, we define a 2-state MDP in Figure~\ref{fig:small_MDP}, which is conceptually close to ~\citet{tsitsiklis1996feature}.
+Each state transitions to the other with probability $0.95$ or transitions to itself with probability $0.05$.
 We use 1-d features for these two states: $\phi(s_0)$ and $\phi(s_1)$.
-We denote the off-sampling distribution of $s_0$ by $d(s_0)$ and by $\pi(s_0)$ the on-policy sampling distribution of $s_0$ which is equal to $1/3$ in this specific case.
-We use $\gamma = 0.99$.
+We denote the off-sampling distribution of $s_0$ by $d(s_0)$ and by $\pi(s_0)$ the on-policy sampling distribution of $s_0$ which is equal to $1/2$ in this specific case.
+We use $\gamma = 0.995$.

-Instead of just exhibiting a single instance $D, \Phi$ for which we have divergence, we showcase the convergent or divergent behavior of TD(0), TN VI and FR VI \emph{for all combinations} of $D$ and $\Phi$ simultaneously.
-The Euclidean norm of $\Phi$, $\| \Phi \|_2$ does not impact the convergence of any of the aforementioned algorithms as $\Phi$ can be renormalized if we scale the learning rate $\eta$ by its squared norm.
+\looseness=-1 Instead of just exhibiting a single instance $D, \Phi$ for which we have divergence, we showcase the convergent or divergent behavior of TD(0), TD(0) with TN and TD(0) with FR \emph{for all combinations} of $D$ and $\Phi$ simultaneously.
+The Euclidean norm of $\Phi$, $\| \Phi \|_2$ does not impact the convergence of any of the aforementioned algorithms, as $\Phi$ can be renormalized if we scale the learning rate $\eta$ by its squared norm.
 Therefore, only the angle of the vector $\Phi = [\phi(s_0), \phi(s_1)]$ is needed to describe all representations.
-In our context, there are only two states, and thus, the off-policy distribution is entirely determined by $d(s_0)$.
-Thus, quite naturally, one can represent the set of all representations and all off-policy distributions $(D, \Phi)$ as a disk or radius $1$.
+In our context, there are only two states, and thus the off-policy distribution is entirely determined by $d(s_0)$.
+Thus, one can represent the set of all representations and all off-policy distributions $(D, \Phi)$ as a disk of radius $1$~\footnote{Note that we technically only need a half-disk to illustrate the convergence behavior, but we plot the whole disk for aesthetic reasons.}.
 In polar coordinates, the radius of a point on the disk represents $d(s_0)$ while its angle is the one of the vector $\Phi$, i.e., $\varphi(\Phi) = \arctan \tfrac{\phi(s_1)}{\phi(s_0)}$.
-Note that we technically only need a half-disk, but we plot the whole disk.